-FixYour If the image resolution is not XGA, or if a video image is being projected, the display size will be changed.
+FixYour of the image resolution is not XGA, or if a video image is being projected, the display size will be changed.

-Once a user's logo has been saved, the logo setting cannot be returned to the factory default.
+• Once a user's logo has been saved, the logo setting cannot be returned to the factory default.
+THE TRUSTED SOURCE FOR PROJECTOR LAMPS AND ACCESSORIES